XiaoGuaiShow/uni-data-manager/readme.md

 ## Using the CacheManager

+Use async/await syntax to call the `setCacheData` and `getCacheData` methods.

 The `CacheManager` module is responsible for managing cache data within the application.
 Here's how you can use its methods:

 ```javascript